somework/p2p-path-finder/README.md

   requests from progressing further into the search.【F:src/Application/PathFinder/PathFinder.php†L692-L745】
-* **Deterministic decimal policy.** All tolerances, costs and search ratios are normalized to 18 decimal places using half-up rounding so the same input produces identical routing decisions across environments.
-The `BcMath` helper centralises this behaviour and backs the tolerance validation performed by `PathFinder`.【F:src/Domain/ValueObject/BcMath.php†L79-L121】【F:src/Application/PathFinder/PathFinder.php†L166-L212】
+* **Deterministic decimal policy.** All tolerances, costs and search ratios are normalized to 18 decimal places using half-up rounding so the same input produces identical routing decisions across environments. `BrickDecimalMath` centralises this behaviour and backs the tolerance validation performed by `PathFinder`.【F:src/Application/Math/BrickDecimalMath.php†L41-L123】【F:src/Application/PathFinder/PathFinder.php†L166-L212】
 * **Wall-clock guard rails.** `PathSearchConfig::withSearchTimeBudget()` injects a millisecond budget directly into the search loop so that runaway expansions halt even when structural guardrails are relaxed.
 The resulting report is surfaced via